yl-msft/GalaxyExplorer/README.md

 # Tools

-The Tools are contained in a ToolPanel, which manages the visibility of the Back, Grab, Zoom, Tilt, Reset, About, and Controls UI elements.
-It has accessor functions to fade in/out all of the UI elements together, and the update logic implements the tag-along functionality.
+The Tools are contained in a ToolPanel, which manages the visibility of the Back, Grab, Reset, About, and Controls UI elements.
+The ToolPanel.cs has the functionality to move the tools and implements is as the tag-along functionality.

-In the ToolPanel, there are Buttons (Back, Grab, Reset, About, and Controls) and Tools (Zoom and Tilt).
-The buttons perform an action on selection, and tools enter a toggle state that change the functionality of the cursor.
-(Even though Grab was implemented as a Button, it could also be a Tool that toggles itself off on placement of the content.)
+In the ToolPanel, there are Buttons (Back, Grab, Reset, About, and Controls).
+The buttons perform an action on selection, and tools enter a toggle state.

-The ToolManager handles the Button and Tool settings that can be called from anywhere in script.
-It also has global settings that other content is dependent on.
-For example, the min and max zoom sizes are calculated when new content is loaded and stored inside the ToolManager.
-Tools are locked and unlocked to enable/disable their functionality, and the ToolPanel can be raised or lowered through the manager.
-Most of the functions provided here are utility functions expected to be called anywhere a script wants to control tool functionality.
+The ToolPanel can be raised or lowered through the manager.

+The ToolManager handles the Button settings that can be called from anywhere in script.

+All UI Buttons are in UI physics layer, in order to be able to have sfx from Audui

+The tools appear in HoloLens and MR platfroms.
+In Desktop, there are unity buttons on the right corner of the screen.
+The buttons are Reset and About.

 # PointOfInterest

-PointOfInterests (POIs) are used to interact with a specific part of a hologram (galaxy, solar system, a planet) as opposed to the entire hologram, which is controlled by Tools.
-They are represented in the application by a line from the content to interact with to a marker.
+PointOfInterests (POIs) are markers in scene.
+They are represented in the application by a line and an indicator on the top.

 Parts of a PointOfInterest:
 * BillboardLine - the line that connects the interest point to interact with to an indicator at the top of the line.
 The line is always vertical and scales with distance as a UI element.
 It does not rescale with content and will always start at a target point.